 Has science gone a bit too far?

-That’s the question on everyone’s lips as colleagues cringe at a statement by Dr James Hansen, newly-appointed director of NASA, blaming yesterday’s eclipse on global warming.
+That’s the question on everyone’s lips after Dr James Hansen, newly-appointed director of NASA, blames yesterday’s eclipse on global warming.

-While serious scientists would no doubt agree that eclipses are nature’s way of “rolling a thirteen,” and that climate change uses “steroids” to “load the dice,” they’d hesitate to attribute any specific extreme astronomical event [EAE] to “carbon” emissions.
+Cringing colleagues go into full spin control.
+To be sure, they say, eclipses are nature’s way of “rolling a thirteen,” and climate change uses “steroids” to load the dice—but serious scientists would be very reluctant to attribute a specific extreme astronomical event [EAE] to “carbon” emissions.

 Trenberth Travesty seen from space

-The centrepiece of Nature’s April cover story is a stunning panorama of the Trenberth Travesty stitched together from satellite imagery of the famous “missing” thermal energy.
+The centrepiece of Nature’s April cover story is a stunning panorama of the Trenberth Travesty, stitched together from satellite imagery of the famous “missing” thermal energy.

-The latest scientists say the Travesty acts by thermal subterfuge to “launder” Kelvins from the atmosphere all the way down to the bathyclimatic ecosystem at the bottom of the sea, converting them to Hiroshimas in the process.
+The latest scientists believe the Travesty acts by thermal subterfuge to “launder” Kelvins from the atmosphere all the way down to the bathyclimatic ecosystem at the ocean floor, converting them to Hiroshimas in the process.

-In the ultimate honor for the SkS team, a new survey by the SkS team finds that when scientists are asked to name the one piece of evidence that convinced them to agree with the consensus, the top answer is Cook13, the 2013 consensus study by Cook et al.
+In the ultimate honor for the SkS team, a new survey by the SkS team finds that when scientists are asked to name the one piece of evidence that convinced them to join the consensus, the top answer is Cook13, a 2013 study showing how popular the consensus was.